lzw108/EmoLLMs/README.md

 [The EmoLLMs Paper](https://arxiv.org/abs/2401.08508)

 ## News

+📢 *May.
+30, 2025* We release A Multilingual and Multimodal Affective Analysis Benchmark at [MMAFFBen](https://github.com/lzw108/MMAFFBen).

 📢 *Aug.
 14, 2024* The AEB benchmark and train dataset have been released.

 📢 *May.
 16, 2024* Our EmoLLMs paper has been accepted by KDD 2024!